mckeeh3/akka-streams-chirper-client/README.md

 You may stop or continue to run `ChirperClientSimulator` before the next step.
 However, the Chirper app must be running in the background.

+__Note:__ `ChirperClientSimulator` will continue to run until you hit the Enter key in the terminal window.

-Now that some users, friends, and chirps have been created you can both `ChirperHistoryWebSocket`, and `ChirperLiveWebSocket`.
+Now that some users, friends, and chirps have been created you can run `ChirperHistoryWebSocket` and `ChirperLiveWebSocket`.

-To run `ChirperHistoryWebSocket`.
+Run `ChirperHistoryWebSocket`.
 ~~~~
 cd akka-streams-chirper-client
 mvn compile exec:java@history